Everything you need to know about JTT!

 STUDENT SIGN OUT

 We ask that parents make every effort to schedule appointments for their children outside the school day.
 Signing students out part way through the day is disruptive to the class and their learning.
 If you are unable to schedule appointments outside of the school day, we ask that parents come to pick their children up at 11:00, 1:20, or 3:40 to ensure minimal disruption in classrooms.
-Parents are required to buzz the office from the intercom outside the main door, or call the office, and wait outside the main entrance for the student to be handed off.
-No parents can enter the building at any time.
+Parents are required to come into the office to sign their child out should they be leaving part way through the day.

 STUDENT HEALTH NEEDS